 A personal favorite is a self-guided visual meditation.
 I love nature and it is never more beautiful than in my mind.
 I don’t have to wear sunblock or a hat.
 For that matter, I don’t even have to get dressed!
 Stay in your pj’s.
 The more comfortable you are the better.
 You can lie down in your own bed or relax in your favorite chair.
 The key is to take your mind somewhere else, preferably away from the chaos.

 I’ve been to castle gardens, English meadows and even breathtaking waterfalls in my self-guided visual meditations.
+It didn’t cost a dime.
 I never know where I’m going until I get there.
 But it is always a beautiful place that helps me forget my earthly troubles.

 I have a special garden I visit that has a huge swing hanging from a tree.
 Sometimes I swing in it alone and sometimes with a friend.
 But it is one of my many self-guided happy places.
 It is peaceful and feels like heaven.
 I always come out of this meditation feeling calm and relaxed.

-If you have difficulty initially self-guiding visually, you can find a great variation of options on you tube.
+If you have difficulty self-guiding visually, you can find a great variation of options on Youtube.
 There are thousands of videos for nature meditations.
 These videos provide appropriate background sounds (birds, crickets or a running brook) and a “guide” takes you through a meditation.

 This can be very helpful if you have never meditated before.
 Even if you have tried and been unsuccessful, I highly recommend a video to start.
 They’ve proven very successful for me.
 And my mind has never been referred to as “quiet”.
 I highly recommend this type of meditation for first-timers.

-In addition to nature or visual meditations there are also videos for what is known as a “body scan” meditation.
+In addition to nature or visual meditations, there are also videos for what is known as a “body scan” meditation.
 Many of us carry muscle tension or other pain in our bodies due to stress.
 This meditation allows you to acknowledge the pain, (you can even massage it once it is pin-pointed) and think about the stress that caused it — then process the emotion and release the pain.
 It is surprisingly successful.
-30- minute body scan.
+You can try it here.